henriquebrnetto/LT-Spice/README.md

 # LT-Spice
-Projects with LT Spice Library on Python
+Projects with LT Spice Library on Python.
+The LT Spice app/library is used to build electric circuits and analyze them.